| || || || |

 Physical Training Program

 Becoming an Exemplary Peace Officer

-We are not currently accepting applications for Police Recruit.
-When the Police Recruit application process opens, it will be published on the Civil Service Current Job Opportunities page.
+We are currently accepting applications for Police Recruit.
+The Police Recruit application process is published on the Civil Service Current Job Opportunities page.

 P.O.S.T.
 MINIMUM REQUIREMENTS: